01 of 03

 - Hard cheese such as a West Country Farmhouse Cheddar, Wensleydale, Cheshire or Ashmore Farmhouse.

 - A soft cheese like a Somerset Brie or a St Endillion, Cornish Camembert and if you like a little smelly cheese, how about a Stinking Bishop.

 - A Blue, such a Stilton, Yorkshire Blue, (one of our favorites) Blue Lancashire, Shropshire Blue or Blue Wensleydale is a must as it brings in another taste and texture.

-- Flavoured cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.
+- Flavored cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.

 - Fresh Cheese always adds a little zing to a cheeseboard with their lightness and, well, freshness.
 Serve a Cream Cheese, Fromage Frais, Ricotta or a Mozzarella.